FLO-2D Basic Free

 Q5.
 For a simple flood simulation what data files do I need?

 The simplest flood simulation is overland flow (alluvial fan) without channels, streets or other components.
-For this simulation you will need FPLAIN.DAT, CADPTS.DAT, CONT.DAT, TOLER.DAT, INFLOW.DAT and OUTFLOW.DAT files.
-The GDS processor program now creates all the necessary files for a basic flood simulation.
+For this simulation you will need TOPO.DAT, MANNINGS_N.DAT, CONT.DAT, TOLER.DAT, INFLOW.DAT, and OUTFLOW.DAT files.
+The GDS and QGIS Plugin programs create all the necessary files for a flood simulation.

 Yes, both bridges and culverts can be modeled in the channel component.
 Culverts can now be long spanning several grid elements.
 Culverts and bridges (with inflow and outflow nodes) no longer have to be assigned to contiguous channel or floodplain elements.
 Flow can occur in either direction in the model.